DOI-USGS/vizlab-home/README.md

 # {app_long_title}

-A newer version of the software may be available.
-See https://code.usgs.gov/wma/vizlab/{app_title}/-/releases to view all releases.
+> _A newer version of the software may be available.
+See https://code.usgs.gov/wma/vizlab/{app_title}/-/releases to view all releases._

-This repo...
+This repo uses ... to build a data visualization website about ...

+**The data visualization website can be viewed at [https://labs.waterdata.usgs.gov/visualizations/{app_title}](https://labs.waterdata.usgs.gov/visualizations/{app_title}).**

 ## Building the website locally